-The Board has considered its responsibility to notify the Skills Funding Agency/Education Funding Agency of material irregularity, impropriety and non-compliance with terms and conditions of funding, under the financial memorandum in place between the College and the Skills Funding Agency.
-As part of its consideration the Board has had due regard to the requirements of the Financial Memorandum.
+The Board has considered its responsibility to notify the Skills Funding Agency of material irregularity, impropriety and non-compliance with Skills Funding Agency terms and conditions of funding, under the financial memorandum in place between the College and the Skills Funding Agency.
+As part of our consideration we have had due regard to the requirements of the financial memorandum.

-We confirm, on behalf of the Board, that to the best of its knowledge, the Board believes it is able to identify any material irregular or improper use of funds by the College, or material non-compliance with the Skills Funding Agency's terms and conditions of funding under the Colleges financial memorandum.
-We further confirm that any instances of material irregularity, impropriety or funding non-compliance discovered to date have been notified to the Skills Funding Agency.
+We confirm, on behalf of the Board, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College, or material non-compliance with the Skills Funding Agency's terms and conditions of funding under the College's financial memorandum.

+We confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to the Skills Funding Agency.